infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - Tutors receive one day of training on commencement of the intervention and ongoing development twice a year.
 - A mentoring relationship is also anticipated, with youth acquiring the skills and experience to develop healthy relationships.

+#### Results
+ The ESTEP programme found no impacts on letter word identification, calculation or passage comprehension.
+* The authors hypothesize that a large number of young people enter care due to mental health and behavioral problems, with this being evidenced by the fact that 6.5% of the study sample tested positive for post-traumatic stress, 35.1% reported having been in special educational programs prior to the study, and 26.1% reported a learning disability.
+* They suggest that the graduate students who delivered the intervention did not have the specialist training necessary to serve these youth, and specialist teachers may be more appropriate delivery agents.
+* found no effect on grade completion at 26.8-month follow-up.
+* It assessed the impact on school behavior, which was a composite measure of getting along with teachers; paying attention in school; getting your homework done; getting along with other students, and arriving on time for class.
+At approximately 2 years post-baseline the intervention demonstrated no effect.

 ##### Teach Your Children Well (TYCW) approach